Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Asynchronous new
 ****************

 This corresponds to the plain ``new``, ``new_link`` operators discussed earlier, relying internally on the usual ``spawn*`` primitives .
-These basic operators are **asynchronous** (non-blocking): they trigger the creation of a new instance, and return immediately, without waiting for it to complete, and the execution of the calling process continues while (hopefully, i.e. with no guarantee - the corresponding process may immediately crash) the instance is being created and executed.
+These basic operators are **asynchronous** (non-blocking): they trigger the creation of a new instance, and return immediately, without waiting for it to complete and succeed, and the execution of the calling process continues while (hopefully, i.e. with no guarantee - the corresponding process may immediately crash) the instance is being created and executed.

 Synchronous new
 ***************

-As mentioned, with the previous asynchronous forms, the caller has no way of knowing when the spawned instance is up and running (if it ever happens).
+As mentioned, with the previous asynchronous forms, the caller has no way of knowing when the spawned instance is up and running (if it ever happens), unless triggering a later request on it.

-Thus two counterpart operators, ``synchronous_new/synchronous_new_link`` are also available.
+Thus two counterpart operators, ``synchronous_new/synchronous_new_link`` are also automatically generated.

 They behave like ``new/new_link`` except that they will return only when (and if) the created instance is up and running: they are blocking, synchronous, operators.